hgoetendia/wikijs/emacs/snippets.md

 For example in `.emacs.d/snippets/rjsx-mode/consolelog.txt`

-When you need to use them in the right mode start typing conlog then press TAB key:
+When you need to use them in the right mode start typing conlog then press TAB key for complete:

 `conlo<TAB>`